 Objective:

-The objective of this EOI is for EI to mobilize the candidates for trainings/job opportunities/openings provided by (Partner NGO)_ and for (Partner NGO) to mobilize candidates for trainings/job opportunities/openings provided by EI
+The objective of this EOI is for EI to mobilize the candidates for trainings/job opportunities/openings provided by WVF_ and for WVF to mobilize candidates for trainings/job opportunities/openings provided by EI

 Period of EOI:

 This EOI shall come into force and effect from the date of execution and shall remain valid for a period of 1 Year from such date after which the same may be reviewed by either party.
 However, if the same is not renewed this arrangement will be deemed terminated on the expiry of the said duration period.